Shankar Lakshman: 1956 Olympics

 Coached by Sardar Harbail Singh, and managed by Air Commander O.P.
 Mehra, India looked poised for another gold medal.
 The team's captain Balbir Singh Sr. had suffered a fracture in his favoured right hand during the tournament, but the then 2-time Olympic gold medallist set an example by playing through the pain barrier and in the process, notched up his 3rd gold and India's only medal at the 1956 Olympics at the iconic Melbourne Cricket Ground (MCG).
-The finals was setup between arch-rivals India and Pakistan, where Shankar kept goal, the only goal came from Randhir Singh Gentle, to beat Pakistan 1–0 and India claimed its 6th consecutive Gold in Field Hockey, while Lakshman was praised for his great saves, against Pakistan's forwards.
+The finals were set up between arch-rivals India and Pakistan, where Shankar kept goal, the only goal came from Randhir Singh Gentle, to beat Pakistan 1–0 and India claimed its 6th consecutive Gold in Field Hockey, while Lakshman was praised for his great saves, against Pakistan's forwards.

 1960 Olympics

-Captained by Anglo-Indian wizard Leslie Walter Claudius, and marching towards their 7th consecutive Gold medal, the team was brimming with a rare mixture of youth and experience.
-Strong in the defence where the legendary goalkeeper Shankar Lakshman made for a formidable figure.
+The team, captained by Leslie Walter Claudius, hoping for their seventh consecutive Gold medal, had a mixture of youth and experience.
+Goalkeeper Lakshman made for a formidable figure in the defense.